 What happens at presentations?

 Most begin with a brief formal presentation on the organisation and its graduate vacancies.
-There is then an opportunity to ask questions and to mingle informally with graduate recruiters, recent graduates and often staff from functions which may be of interest to you.
+There is then an opportunity to ask questions to specific individuals at the presentation.

 Where do presentations take place?

 Currently all employer presentations are taking place virtually as a result of Covid 19 restrictions.
 We hope to introduce employer presentations back on campus when it is safe to do so.